robmarano/ece366_at_cooper/README.md

 After installing Docker Hub and Git on your computers, follow the instructions:
 1. Open a terminal on your computer, ```cmd.exe``` on Windows or ```Terminal.app``` or ```iTerm2.app``` on Mac
 2. Change directory to either ```My Documents``` on Windows or your ```${HOME}``` directory on Mac OS.
 Then create a directory called ```dev``` where we will create sub-directories for projects and code respositories.
-    1. If you are on Mac, run command:
+    1. If you are on Mac or Linux host OS, run command:
     ```bash
     cd ${HOME}
     mkdir dev
     cd dev
     ```
-    2. If you are on Windows, replace %HOMEDRIVE% and %HOMEPATH% with your Windows home directory run command:
+    2. If you are on Windows host OS, replace %HOMEDRIVE% and %HOMEPATH% with your Windows home directory run command:
     ```bash
     cd %HOMEPATH%
     mkdir dev